Skip to content

 How is Early Years Initial Teacher Training (EYITT) delivered?

-The full-time route trainees choose between eight virtual or Face-to-Face training days, participate in 5 online workshops, engage in self-paced online study and gain extra experience through placements in another setting.
+The full-time route trainees participate in eight virtual or Face-to-Face training days, engage in self-paced online study and gain extra experience through placements in another setting.

 • Training days: trainees attend up to two live online or locally facilitated training days each month